arsedianivan/aip/week3/week3.md

 #### Evidence:

 1. I participated & attended a health hackathon (Makers) run by No Moss co.
-My team and I put together a workflow and document management application for clinicians, doctors and registered Nurse.
+My team and I put together a workflow and document management application for clinicians, doctors and registered nurses.
 Here is the selfie https://drive.google.com/file/d/0B2V_4DIikFfoWnFMZWlJRFkyd1U/view?usp=sharing & Here is the Repo for the app that we named LifeTree https://github.com/Dknucklez86/lifetree

 2. I enrolled in a couple of MOOC (Online) courses in week 2 and started learning the courses' materials, in week 3 I continue the learning process and completed the practical challenges to utilise npm to manage packages and also deploy Node.js, Express, React, Babel Interpiler as well Bootstrap 4 framework locally: